 Stop using Family Sharing on Mac

-If you’re the family organizer, you can stop Family Sharing and disband the Family Sharing group by removing yourself from it.
-Afterward, each person who was in your group may be able to join or set up another group.
+If you’re the family organiser, you can stop Family Sharing and disband the Family Sharing group by removing yourself from it.
+Afterwards, each person who was in your group may be able to join or set up another group.
 However, each person can only join two family groups per year.
 (Rejoining a family group or creating a new one counts against this limit.)

 If your group includes children under 13 (age varies by country or region), you must first transfer them to a different Family Sharing group before you can stop Family Sharing.